TimGrt/Ansible-Best-Practices/docs/development/testing.md

 ## Molecule

 The *Molecule* project is designed to aid in the development and testing of Ansible roles, provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
 Molecule is mostly used to test roles in isolation (although it is possible to test multiple roles or playbooks at once).
 To test against a fresh system, molecule uses a container runtime to provision virtualized/containerized test hosts, runs commands on them and asserts the success.
-Molecule does not connect via ssh to the container, instead it uses an Ansible installation inside the container.
-It is therefore necessary to use a custom build container image.
+By default, Containers don't allow services to be installed, started and stopped as in a virtual machine.
+We will be using custom *systemd-enabled* images, which are designed to run an init system as PID 1 for running multi-services inside the container.
+Also, some additional configuration is needed in the Molecule configuration file as shown below.

-Take a look at the [Molecule documentation](https://molecule.readthedocs.io/en/latest/index.html#){ target="_blank" } for a full overview.
+Take a look at the [Molecule documentation](https://ansible.readthedocs.io/projects/molecule/){ target="_blank" } for a full overview.

 ### Installation